The Consulting Process

 - When was your last CARF survey?

-- Have you filed the Intent to Survey for your next (or original) survey?
+- Have you submitted the Survey Application for your next (or original) survey?

 - Do you have someone in your organization who has a good working knowledge of the CARF standards?